jiriteach/cloudflared-windows-updater/README.md

 2. Requires `PowerShellForGitHub` module installed.
 Download and install from here - https://www.powershellgallery.com/packages/powershellforgithub or run `Install-Module -Name PowerShellForGitHub`.

 3. Set `CLOUDFLARED_INSTALL_PATH` to the locally installed `cloudflared` version.
-Example - `"C:\Program Files (x86)\cloudflared\cloudflared.exe"`
+Example - `"C:\Program Files (x86)\cloudflared\cloudflared.exe"`.

 4. Register a new `EventLog` `source` in order for messages from the script to be written to the `Application` log.
-Run `New-EventLog –LogName Application –Source “Update cloudflared”`
+Run `New-EventLog –LogName Application –Source “Update cloudflared”`.
 Test the source is working by running - `Write-EventLog –LogName Application –Source “Update cloudflared” –EntryType Information –EventID 1 –Message “Testing ...”`.
-The message should appear under the `Application` log in the `Event Viewer`
+The message should appear under the `Application` log in the `Event Viewer`.

 5. Execute script as needed or setup a `task` using `Task Scheduler` in Windows for automatic updates.

-## Example - New `cloudflared` version found!
+## Example output - New `cloudflared` version found!

 ```
 PS C:\Scripts> .\update-cloudflared.ps1